ChristopherAbram/FTP-Client/README.md

 <pre>FtpClient CLI is a program to work with FTP server.
 The program uses passive FTP mode.
+No SSL support.

 Short help (list of commands): pwd                - prints the current working directory